NCR-Corporation/sample-app-burgers/README.md

 The issue may have been caused by improper content mapping with Django's `runserver` command.
 For additional troubleshooting information, please reference [this article](https://django-debug-toolbar.readthedocs.io/en/latest/installation.html#troubleshooting).

-Any other problems?
-Feel free to open an issue.
+If you experience any other problems, please feel free to open an issue.

 ## Contributing

-Thank you for contributing to this repository to help it become even better.
+Thank you for contributing to this repository to help it become even better!

-If you are looking to add a new feature, be sure to create a new issue (either feature or bug) to track the changes.
+If you're looking to add a new feature, be sure to create a new issue (either feature or bug) to track the changes.
 From there, create a PR onto the repository and confirm all workflows run successfully.

 ## License